marcocavanna/FireDataModeler/README.md

 ### $get(_modelName_)
 Return a function that could be used to get data from Firebase Database.

-The returned function is a `Promise` fullfilled with received data
+The returned function is a `Promise` fulfilled with received data

 ```js
 const ContactGetter = Talker.$get('Contact');